rustls/rustls/README.md

   - *Breaking API change*: ALPN protocols offered by the client are passed to the server certificate resolution trait (`ResolvesServerCert`).
-  - *Breaking API change*: The server certificate resolution trait now takes a struct contain its arguments, so new data can be passed to these functions without further breaking changes.
+  - *Breaking API change*: The server certificate resolution trait now takes a struct containing its arguments, so new data can be passed to these functions without further breaking changes.
   - Signature schemes offered by the client are now filtered to those compatible with the client-offered ciphersuites.
 Prior to this change